telerik/teststudio-docs/docs/automated-tests/data-drive-test/external-data-driven-test.md

 ><br>
 > Find <a href="/automated-tests/data-drive-test/ddt-results#summary-results" target="_blank">here additional details about how to read the results of a data driven test</a>.

-__add links to other interesting scenarios__

-data drive a step in code
-multi level tests
-data driven find expression
+__Follow the links below for other data driven scenarios:__

-[1]: /img/features/data-driven-testing/bind-test-data-source/fig1.png
-[2]: /img/features/data-driven-testing/bind-test-data-source/fig2.png
-[3]: /img/features/data-driven-testing/bind-test-data-source/fig3.png
-[4]: /img/features/data-driven-testing/bind-test-data-source/fig4.png
-[5]: /img/features/data-driven-testing/bind-test-data-source/fig5.png
-[6]: /img/features/data-driven-testing/bind-test-data-source/fig6.png
-[7]: /img/features/data-driven-testing/bind-test-data-source/fig7.png
-[8]: /img/features/data-driven-testing/bind-test-data-source/fig8.png
+- <a href="/automated-tests/data-drive-test/multi-level-tests" target="_blank">Test as steps used with data driven testing</a>
+- <a href="/automated-tests/elements/find-element#data-driven-find-expression" target="_blank">Data drive the find expression of an element in Test Studio</a>
+- <a href="/automated-tests/data-drive-test/data-binding-in-code" target="_blank">Usde data source columns in coded steps</a>